 Your standard whitetail-hunting bow or crossbow will work just fine on hogs, but you need to add a good predator-hunting light, with a switch affixed to the bow’s grip.
 A headlamp won’t work; you’ll throw a shadow of your bow onto the pigs and scare the hell out of them.
 Most night hunters prefer a colored beam—green or red—though I’ve killed hogs with a white light.
 I have a Night Eyes gun light that’s served me well clamped to a crossbow scope or a round bow stabilizer.
 Sniper Hog Lights also sells a good setup that mounts directly into a compound bow’s stabilizer port.

 Most cattle lots afford junk aplenty—panel fences, tractor tires, old barns, and corrals—to hide behind.
 If not, just cut a little brush and make a simple blind.
-The only real requirement is staying downwind of the pigs and being comfortable enough to sit for several hours.
+You’ll be hunting in the dark, so the only real requirement is staying downwind of the pigs and being comfortable enough to sit for several hours.
 You also need a bag of shelled corn.
 If the pigs are feeding in a certain spot each evening—say, near a feed trough—sprinkle some corn next to that.
 Then make a line of it leading right to your best shooting lane and pour out the entire bag in a pile.
 At some point during the night, those hogs will wind up right there.